-Transparency: Principles and assumptions used to estimate the living wage are clearly indicated.
-It is important for stakeholders and others to understand how the living wage benchmark was estimated and what workers and their families would be able to afford if they did not earn a living wage.
+Transparency: Principles and assumptions used to estimate the living income and living wage are clearly indicated.
+It is important for stakeholders and others to understand how the living wage benchmark was estimated and what working people and their families would be able to afford if they did not earn a living income or living wage.

-Normative basis: The living wage is based on normative standards for a nutritious diet, healthy housing, adequate health care, and education for children through secondary school.
-The normative basis of the Anker Methodology contrasts with typical methodologies for estimating poverty lines which only ensure that workers and families can afford a sufficient number of calories.
+Normative basis: The living income and living wage are based on normative standards for a nutritious diet, healthy housing, adequate health care, and education for children through secondary school.
+The normative basis of the Anker Methodology contrasts with typical methodologies for estimating poverty lines which only ensure that working people, such as farmers, and families can afford a sufficient number of calories.

-Time and place specific: The living wage is time and place specific so that it is realistic for the location for which it is estimated.
-The living wage increases with economic development and rising incomes.
-This also means that separate living wage benchmarks are necessary for rural and urban areas.
+Time and place specific: The living income and living wage are time and place specific so that they are realistic for the location for which they are estimated.
+The living income and living wage increase with economic development and rising incomes.
+This also means that separate living income and living wage benchmarks are necessary for rural and urban areas.

-Comparison with prevailing wages: The living wage is compared with current wages paid by establishments and other relevant benchmarks such as minimum wage and poverty line wage.
+Comparison with prevailing wages and incomes: The living income and living wage are compared with current wages paid by establishments and other relevant benchmarks such as minimum wage and poverty line wage or income.
 The Anker Methodology defines all relevant forms of remuneration for measuring prevailing wage including fair and reasonable values for in-kind benefits and most cash allowances while excluding overtime.

 Universal and internationally comparable: The Anker Methodology is universal and relevant for all countries in the world.
-Anker Methodology living wage estimates are internationally comparable as they are based on the same principles everywhere.
+Anker Methodology living wage and income estimates are internationally comparable as they are based on the same principles everywhere.